 They tested their findings in the real world with a six-legged robot that could walk in both a tripod and bipod fashion.
 Sure enough, the bipod style was faster.
 Score one for technology.

 So has evolution failed real insects?
 Not quite.
 The engineers discovered that insects walk in a tripod style because they have sticky pads on the tips of their legs.
 Climbing vertical surfaces is easier when three of those pads, not two, are in contact with the surface.

 So while it's faster to go on the flat with two legs down at once, it's much faster to travel along vertical surfaces on three legs.
 They tested this by putting tiny polymer boots on flies legs, covering their pads.
 Sure enough, the flies began using a bipod-like movement to travel across flat ground.

-“This result shows that, unlike most robots, animals can adapt to find new ways of walking under new circumstances,” Robin Thandiackal, a co-lead author of the study, which was (opens in new tab) in Nature Communications.
+“This result shows that, unlike most robots, animals can adapt to find new ways of walking under new circumstances,” said Robin Thandiackal, a co-lead author of the study, which was published in Nature Communications.

 “There is a natural dialogue between robotics and biology: Many robot designers are inspired by nature and biologists can use robots to better understand the behavior of animal species.
 We believe that our work represents an important contribution to the study of animal and robotic locomotion.”

 Get daily insight, inspiration and deals in your inbox

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the TechRadar team.